 - Correctional facilities

 Another important thing to remember is that because marijuana remains illegal at the federal level, you cannot transport it across state lines.
 Even though recreational use is also legal in Canada, you should not try to carry your marijuana across the border, or you could face federal controlled substance charges.
+In addition, under Federal law, use of marijuana is illegal.
+In other words, just because Michigan says you can ‘use’ doesn’t mean it is legal!
+In addition, you must be careful if using marijuana at home in an open area like from porch at your home.

 What Are the Rules About Driving While High?